adam-rumpf/Computational-Probability-and-Statistics/docs/30-Multiple-Regression.md

 To explore and explain these ideas, we will consider Ebay auctions of a video game called **Mario Kart** for the Nintendo Wii.
 The outcome variable of interest is the total price of an auction, which is the highest bid plus the shipping cost.
 We will try to determine how total price is related to each characteristic in an auction while simultaneously controlling for other variables.
 For instance, with all other characteristics held constant, are longer auctions associated with higher or lower prices?
 And, on average, how much more do buyers tend to pay for additional Wii wheels (plastic steering wheels that attach to the Wii controller) in auctions?
 Multiple regression will help us answer these and other questions.

 The data set is in the file `mariokart.csv` in the `data` folder.
 This data set includes results from 141 auctions.^[Diez DM, Barr CD, and \c{C}etinkaya-Rundel M. 2012. `openintro`: OpenIntro data sets and supplemental functions. http://cran.r-project.org/web/packages/openintro] Ten observations from this data set are shown in the `R` code below.
 Just as in the case of simple linear regression, multiple regression also allows for categorical variables with many levels.
-Although we do have this type of variable in this data set, we will leave the discussion of these types of variables in multiple regression for regression or machine learning courses.
+Although we do have this type of variable in this data set, we will leave the discussion of these types of variables in multiple regression for advanced regression or machine learning courses.

 ```r